 Unfortunately, the Great War was not the "war to end all wars" as many had hoped.
 Since that time, the soldier's memorial has come to symbolize all Wiartonians killed in war service, including the 20 men who lost their lives in World War Two.
 The names of these men were carved into the cenotaph after 1945.
 (As an aside, click here to see three other Ontario war memorials based on the same template as Wiarton's: Kemptville, Sunderland and Cape Croker).

 Figure W18C: Two later views of the Soldier's Memorial. (about 1940, c.
 2006)

 Figure W18C shows two similar views of the war memorial, one likely taken in the early years of World War Two, and the other taken in 2006.
 Note that today, the original garden and water fountain have been replaced by a more muted shrub arrangement and a plaque.
 Nonetheless, Wiarton's war memorial remains as powerful today as it was when it was erected all those years ago.
-Although Remembrance Day services are held there each year, I only hope that the names carved in the limestone and the freedom for which they fought are not taken for granted by generations to come.
+Remembrance Day services are held there each year to commemorate the names carved in the limestone and the freedom for which they fought.

 Web-Pac Antiques, Postcards

 & Collectibles WebRing

 Prev| Skip| Next5 | Random| Next